 - “Use voice programs.”
 This is great advice, and everyone is giving it to me.
 I’m not an audial learner or writer, though, so the transition doesn’t feel as easy as my advice-givers make it sound, and while I’m sure advice-givers just want me to once again have the enjoyment of being able to write everyday, I feel like there’s something wrong with me for not being ready to adapt to my disability.

 - The ever popular, “Don’t use a thesaurus,” piece of advice is an ableist derivation of Mark Twain’s quote about never using a five-dollar word when a fifty cent one will do.
 When I was in my late teens, people could ask me what a word meant, and I would cite three synonyms.
 Most of my adulthood, however, I’ve had problems recalling a lot of words.
 So, yes, I absolutely always have multiple thesauri at hand whenever I’m composing anything, because even though I can’t recall some words, I can recall others and use those to find the ones just beyond the fog.

 This post is part of the #AuthorToolboxBlogHop.
 So many great blogs to keep hopping through.
 Click here to join the hop and to see what other writing tips you can glean from this month’s edition.

 Can you think of other examples of writing advice that might be ableist?
-Off the top of your head, what is one thing the publishing industry could do to be more inclusive of people with physical or sensory disabilities as well as people with chronic illness and those who are neurodivergent?
+Off the top of your head, what is one thing the publishing industry could do to be more inclusive of disabled people, including those whose disabilities are invisible or dynamic, those with sensory disabilities, those whose disabilities are as a result of chronic illness, and those who are neurodivergent or neuroatypical?